Vedbhanushali/SUPREME_DSA/19_Graphs/Assignment.md

 - convert a graph to a tree (no cycle)
 - in tree, every node should be reachable by every other node
-- Tree would have n nodes and n-1 nodes
+- Tree would have n nodes and n-1 edges

 steps -